AN ALLIANCE OF EQUALS: WHY ISRAEL SHOULD END AMERICAN MILITARY AID

 This arrangement creates American defense-industry jobs provided by Israeli contracts.
 It also advances U.S. weapons development through Israeli innovation and real-world defensive use, the lessons of which flow back to the Pentagon.
 This is how modern defense partnerships function.
 There is nothing nefarious about it.
 But it does mean that the United States receives a great deal of the benefits.

-As an American, that has always been at least one of the reasons that I've always backed U.S. aid.
+As an American, that has always been one strong reason that I've backed U.S. aid.
 Ironically, there have long been stronger reasons for Israelis to reconsider it and those reasons are adding up.

-There is no such thing as unconditional military aid.
-When it comes to military assistance to Israel, history reminds us that it's always come with conditions, frequently changing from administration to administration.
+This is because there is no such thing as unconditional military aid.
+And when it comes to military assistance to Israel, history reminds us that it has always come with conditions, frequently changing from administration to administration.
 We all remember President Truman's nearly instantaneous recognition of Israel's independence.
 What we forget is that it came with an arms embargo that left the newborn Jewish state scrambling to survive.
 Once aid was introduced, it became both carrot and stick for revolving administrations.
-From Nixon to Carter to Reagan to Clinto, to both Bushes and beyond, Israelis have always had to answer to America.
-Israelis I have met and learned from over the years emphasize that while the pressure was applied in the language of alliance, it often felt less like partnership and more like orders to a vassal.
+From Nixon to Carter to Reagan to Clinton, to both Bushes and right up to today, Israelis have always had to answer to America.
+Israelis I have met and learned from over the years emphasize that while pressure was applied in the language of alliance, it often felt less like partnership and more like marching orders for a vassal.

-As if the pressures of past administrations (many of which I agreed with!) were not enough, I also have distinctly Jewish reasons for wanting the aid to end.
+As if the pressures of past administrations (many of which I agreed with!) were not enough, I also believe that there are distinctly Jewish reasons for the aid to end.
 Those reasons predominately lie in the alarming rise of Jew-hatred in the United States.
 Polling indicates that it's up in significant ways on both the left and the right.
-On the left, Israel and its supporters are increasingly treated as moral pariahs, as politicians compete to endorse the modern blood libel of genocide in order to gain support.
-On the right, anti-Jewish and anti-Israel sentiment is openly erupting, even as leaders at the highest levels refuse to acknowledge it.
-This situation is worse in every way among younger Americans.
+On the left, Israel and its supporters are increasingly treated as moral pariahs, as politicians compete to endorse modern blood libels like genocide in order to gain support.
+On the right, anti-Jewish and anti-Israel sentiment are also openly erupting even as too many leaders at the highest levels refuse to acknowledge it.
+The situation is in every way worse among younger Americans.

 Yet even if every American enthusiastically supported Israel, I would still favor ending the aid.
-America is (happily!) a democracy where winds of political change are unavoidable.
+America is (happily) a democracy where winds of political change are unavoidable.
 And no grown-up nation like Israel can depend for its survival on the outcome of another country’s elections.
-Over almost fifty years of hearing briefings on U.S.–Israel relations, I have grown weary of the quadrennial guessing game about whether the next administration will be supportive, hostile, indifferent, or simply capricious (like the current president).
+Over almost fifty years of listening to briefings on U.S.–Israel relations, I have grown weary of the repeated guessing games about whether the next administration will be supportive, hostile, indifferent, or simply capricious (like the current president).

-When Prime Minister Netanyahu announced plans to wind down U.S. aid, it was not an act of ingratitude.
+Lest you think I am speaking only for myself, it was Prime Minister Netanyahu who recently announced plans to wind down U.S. aid.
+Many Israelis of all stripes support this.
+It is in no way an act of ingratitude.
 Israelis are among the most pro-American citizens of any U.S. ally.
-But Israelis are also Jews, and Jews have learned that danger does not come only from weakness.
-It also comes from the hidden costs of dependency, especially when it comes to defending the tiny nation that is home to roughly half of the Jewish People.
+Rather, it reflects the reality that Israel is a Jewish nation and Jews have learned that danger arises not only from weakness, but also from the hidden costs of dependency, especially when defending a tiny nation that is home to roughly half of the Jewish People.

 Today, with so many strings attached, the aid often provides more leverage than necessary assistance.
 Happily, ending it is now possible because Israel no longer requires it.
 As a major developer and exporter of advanced defense technology, Israel's military industry is already globally competitive.
 Revenues from independent production and international sales can more than compensate for the loss of American funding.
 This will grow once Israel can choose systems based on strategic need rather than American restrictions.

 Israeli defensive independence should not in any way require our two nations to part ways.
-Barring a truly catastrophic turn toward anti-Jewish sentiment, we should remain staunch allies.
-What will change is the nature of the relationship as it transforms into a mature alliance of equals, no longer hostage to America's internal or external political volatility.
+Barring a truly catastrophic turn toward anti-Jewish sentiment, we should and will remain staunch allies, listening to one another, consulting closely, and at times disagreeing.
+What will change is the nature of the relationship, as it matures into an alliance of equals, no longer constrained by America’s internal or external political volatility.

 Many supporters of Israel think this is too risky.
 I argue the opposite.
-The real risk for the Jewish People is Israel's dependence on a political system that is increasingly polarized, increasingly unpredictable, and increasingly willing to weaponize Israel for domestic gain.
-As for Israel’s unyielding critics, they will surely find new libels to spread, but they will no longer have this particular cudgel to wield against Israel.
+The real risk for the Jewish People is Israel's dependence on a political system that is increasingly polarized, increasingly unpredictable, and increasingly prone to politicians weaponizing Israel for political gain.
+As for those who completely oppose Israel’s relationship with America, they will surely find new libels to spread, but they will no longer have this particular cudgel to wield against Israel.

 For the adult critics in the room it is important to know that intelligence cooperation will continue.
 What may be disrupted are those corners of the American defense industry that have grown accustomed to guaranteed Israeli purchases.
 I have little doubt that they'll recover.